Delta flight from LAX to ATL diverted after off-duty employee allegedly makes 'terroristic threats'

-The airline said other passengers intervened to help detail the unruly passenger.
+The airline said other passengers intervened to help detain the unruly passenger.

 The plane was headed to Atlanta around 5:45 p.m. when Oklahoma City police say the suspect -- identified as 34-year-old Stephon Jamar Duncan, an off-duty Delta employee -- made "terroristic threats" to "take down the plane."

-Authorities said he also attacked two flight attendants before another passenger -- an off-duty pilot -- and the flight crew and passangers were able to subdue him.
+Authorities said he also attacked two flight attendants before another passenger -- an off-duty pilot -- and the flight crew and passengers were able to subdue him.

 The plane made an emergency landing in Oklahoma and was allowed to resume travel to Atlanta after being cleared by police.
 No passengers were injured in the incident.